JohnMurga/atom-portable/README.md

 Environment to build an Atom Portable distribution from scratch.

 This means taking care of long path issues and other annoyances.
-For terminal goodness ConEmu is bound to CTRL+ALT+SHIFT+T.
+For terminal goodness ConEmu is bound to **CTRL+ALT+SHIFT+T**.

 I have bundled my favorite MIT/GPL licensed packages ...
-*I would have loved to bundle [FoldingText for Atom](https://atom.io/packages/foldingtext-for-atom), but I can't as it is it is commercial software.*
+*I would have loved to bundle [FoldingText for Atom](https://atom.io/packages/foldingtext-for-atom), but I can't as it is commercial software.*

 ### How it works
 You can download and extract the pre-built 7z archive for every release ...
 That is the easy and very much the faster way :smirk:

 Or you can download the source ZIP file and build from scratch ...
 Which take a long time, but is hopefully as easy as (0!), 1, 2, 3 ...

 The build system is an experiment in automating a build with nothing but old fashioned vanilla Windows components (*not having to worry about PowerShell versions or the like*).